 Service Charge Demand for Residential Property

-This Service Charge Demand for Residential Property should be used to demand service charge payments from residential tenants whose leases or tenancy agreements provide for a service charge to be paid.
-The Demand is suitable for assured shorthold tenancies and long residential leases.
+This Service Charge Demand for Residential Property should be used to demand service charge payments from residential tenants whose leases or tenancy agreements provide for a service charge to be (for example, long residential leases).
+Under the Tenant Fees Act 2019 and the Renting Homes (Fees etc.) (Wales) Act 2019, a service charge payment cannot be charged to a tenant under an assured shorthold tenancy.

 This form can be used to demand the estimated service charge at the beginning of a service charge year and to demand an additional payment (or give a credit) at the end of the year when the accounts have been finalised.
 The form is also suitable for demanding ad hoc service charge payments where the lease or tenancy agreement provides for an “as and when” service charge rather than a formal service charge regime.